 My own love affair was with my ’71 Chevelle.
 It was a two door Malibu 350 with the landau roof.
 Royal blue.
 I busted the Mag wheels and replaced them with the slotted rally sport wheels.
 Chrome beauty rings and center hubs.

 What I wanted was a SS 396 with the Holly 4-barrel carburetor and 4-speed manual transmission and a Hurst shifter.
-I drove that very SS one time with my Dad in the back seat.
+I took that very SS on a test drive one time with my Dad in the back seat.
 When we pulled back in and stopped, he just said, “No.” His voice was a little shaky and I think that was all he could get out at the moment.
 And that was the end of it.

 I dated my wife in my ’71 Malibu.
 God invented the bench seat for girlfriends.
 She sat right next to me everywhere we went.
 And if she wasn’t next to me, all it took was one good righthand curve to get her to slide over.
 We called them SOB curves.
 Slide Over Baby.

 There was nothing like a warm night with the windows down and her up against my shoulder.
 I had a Motorola 8-Track deck in the dash with two 6×9 Jenson speakers in the back window shelf.
 The Allman Brothers singing Sweet Melissa.
 She was in love with Greg Allman’s hair but settled for loving a dark-haired kid with dimples.

 Cars like this have a reputation with the law.
 If you drive one, you become an easy target.